kayron987123/kayron987123/README.md

 I-am-kayron987123@github
 -------------------------
 💻 I am a self taught Back End Developer
-📚 I am studying the fifth cycle of the Computer and Informatics at the Cibertec Institute in Peru 📝 I have a great interest in programming, especially Back-End development.
+📚 I am studying the sixth cycle of the Computer and Informatics at the Cibertec Institute in Peru 📝 I have a great interest in programming, especially Back-End development.
-🔭 Looking for pre-professional internships
+🔭 Looking for professional internships
-🌱 Learning about Java and planning to get the certificate 🌟 Main language: Java
+🌱 Learning about Java and planning to validate my technical career 🌟 Main language: Java
 🚩 Interested in mobile application development
-🎵 Love japanese songs
 ```
 <hr>